 Litlefjellet

 Litlefjellet is a light version of the Rommsdalseggen hike.
 This is a hike you can do with your whole family.
 Even younger children from 3-4 years can hike up to this mountain.
-Make sure you have plenty of time to enjoy the view, have a picnic, and do some meditation on the top.
+Make sure you have plenty of time to enjoy the view, picnic, and meditate on the top.

 Lofoten Islands